JikeXiaotian/systemd-go-web/README.md

 ### Create a service unit file
 Create a file called *goweb.service* in /usr/lib/systemd/system/ (the file in my case can be found [here](https://github.com/JikeXiaotian/systemd-go-web/blob/master/goweb.service)).

-Especially, two sections of the unit configuration file is important.
+I think two sections of the unit config are worth specially introducing here.

 * ```ExecStart``` in ```[Service]```